nmenant/iControl_LX_Lab/docs/class1/module4/lab2.rst

 Perform the following tasks to complete this task:

 #.
-To add the http module to our extension we need to add the following to the
+To add the http module to our extension we need to add the following at the
    top of your code

    .. code-block:: javascript